liampertile/NN_Project/README.md

 - **Inference**: Provides a function to make predictions on test samples.

 ## **Current Challenge**
-The model's improvement slows down after **2000 epochs**, and I am currently investigating why.
+The model's improvement slows down after **2000 epochs**, and I'm currently investigating why.
 Suggestions and insights are welcome!

 ## **Installation & Usage**
 ### **Dependencies**